 Women require role models, and we need mentors

-Martha Muhwezi, Executive Director of the Forum for African Women Educationalists (FAWE) discusses female leadership with Jennifer Udeh, our Head of Programmes and Partnerships at Education Sub Saharan Africa (ESSA).
+In this blog, Martha Muhwezi, Executive Director of the Forum for African Women Educationalists (FAWE) discusses female leadership with Jennifer Udeh, Head of Programmes and Partnerships at Education Sub Saharan Africa (ESSA).

 We have been trying to find out what leadership means to different women.
 From your perspective, what does leadership mean to you?